 Setting

-The Karolinska University Hospital in Solna is a level 1 trauma centre based on the definition by the American College of Surgeons (ACS) Committee on Trauma (22), which means that all patients in Stockholm with severe or suspected severe trauma are sent there.
+The Karolinska University Hospital in Solna is a level 1 equivalent trauma centre based on the definition by the American College of Surgeons (ACS) Committee on Trauma (22), which means that all patients in Stockholm with severe or suspected severe trauma are sent there.
 The hospital has direct access to radiology, surgery, emergency medicine, intensive care and consultants from relevant specialities (23).
-All patients are included in a mortality and morbidity screening combining individual review and specific audit filters by specialized nurses.
+All patients are included in a mortality and morbidity screening process, combining audit filters and an individual review by specialized nurses.
 The patients who are identified as having higher probability for OFI are discussed in a multidisciplinary conference held every 6-8 weeks.
 Examples of OFI include the need for better organization or more senior members taking part in the trauma care.
 The presence or absence of OFI is decided among the participants of the conference and then recorded in the trauma care quality database.

 Participants